oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

-# Create Your First Page
+# Configure the Welcome page

 ## Introduction

-In this lab we'll use the Redwood Welcome Page template, along with Oracle JET UI components, to create a page that connects to an Oracle SaaS object.
+In this lab we'll use add Oracle JET UI components to the Welcome page you created using the Redwood Welcome Page template.
 Our page will display a list of accounts, and allow the list to be filtered.

 Estimated Time: 15 minutes